 — About

-Kate Blackmore is an Australian artist and filmmaker whose films have been presented across cinematic, broadcast and contemporary art contexts.
-She has written, directed and produced over 25 short documentaries about art and culture for the Australian Broadcasting Corporation, including The Art of Collecting and the Walkley Award nominated series The Movement.
-In 2018, Blackmore was awarded the Hive commission to create The Woman and The Car, a hybrid documentary about iconic Australian artist Margaret Dodd.
-The film was produced by Bridget Ikin (Felix Media) and financed by Adelaide Film Festival, Screen Australia and the Australian Broadcasting Corporation.
-Blackmore’s narrative short films have screened at the Sydney Film Festival in 2021 and 2023 (Dendy Awards).
+Kate has written, directed, and produced over 25 short documentaries for the ABC, including the Walkley Award-nominated series on contemporary dance, The Movement.
+In 2018, she was awarded the prestigious Hive commission to create The Woman and The Car, a hybrid documentary about iconic Australian artist Margaret Dodd.
+The film was produced by Bridget Ikin (Felix Media) and financed by Adelaide Film Festival, Screen Australia and the ABC.
+Kate’s narrative short films have screened at the Sydney Film Festival in 2021 and 2023 (Dendy Awards).

-Blackmore is a founding member of the acclaimed artist collective Barbara Cleveland whose works have been included in notable exhibitions including, Know My Name, NGA, Canberra (2021); Divided Worlds, Adelaide Biennial of Australian Art, Adelaide (2018); Unboxed: Artists and the Archive, Hayward Gallery, London (2017); Today Tomorrow Yesterday, MCA, Sydney (2017); Bodies in Time, Australian Contemporary Art Commission, AGNSW, Sydney (2016); The future is already here, 20th Biennale of Sydney, Sydney (2016); and Contemporary Australia: Women, QAGOMA, Brisbane (2012).
-Barbara Cleveland’s work is included in Australian public collections including the Art Gallery of New South Wales, Sydney; Queensland Art Gallery | Gallery of Modern Art, Brisbane; Museum of Contemporary Art, Sydney; and Monash University Museum of Art, Melbourne.
+Kate is also a founding member of the acclaimed artist collective Barbara Cleveland whose works have been included in notable exhibitions: Know My Name, NGA, Canberra (2021); Divided Worlds, Adelaide Biennial of Australian Art, Adelaide (2018); Unfinished Business, ACCA, Melbourne (2017); Unboxed: Artists and the Archive, Hayward Gallery, London (2017); Today Tomorrow Yesterday, MCA, Sydney (2017); Bodies in Time, Australian Contemporary Art Commission, AGNSW, Sydney (2016); and The future is already here, 20th Biennale of Sydney, Sydney (2016).
+Barbara Cleveland’s work is included in the permanent collections of the Art Gallery of New South Wales, Sydney; Queensland Art Gallery | Gallery of Modern Art, Brisbane; Museum of Contemporary Art, Sydney; and Monash University Museum of Art, Melbourne.
 The collective is represented by Sullivan+Strumpf, Sydney.